 I was very lucky to be approached by a few clients whilst I was doing the course.
 I've been working with a florist who did not have a social media presence at all and I also work closely with a marketing manager, and deliver social media strategy and management for her clients.
 My final client is a local interior designer who I initially swapped interior design work for Social Media Management work.
 Now I manage her Social Media for her so she can concentrate on servicing her clients.

 I'm also keeping my campaign Elated Eating going for now with a view to growing it and monetising it at some point in the future.
 It may take a few years as I am now so busy with clients and potential clients that I have not got as much time as I hoped.
 Which is not a bad thing.
 I still get to continue my passion whilst earning money to build it over the two years."

 "Before having children, I spent my working career in Media Buying, Planning and Sales.
 I worked in Media Buying and Planning for big FMCG brands such as Procter & Gamble and Nestle.
 Prior to starting the course, I hadn't worked since my first child was born five years before.
 We then had twins, which turned our lives upside down!

 I started working with my first client, a Crouch End Children's Boutique the day we moved from London to Lancashire.
 I am bursting with ideas such as hosting local social media management workshops to making my Course campaign Kindival bigger and better.
 I am raring to go but I need to wait until we've moved into our new house.
 All five of us living with my Mum is a little hectic.!

-If you're interested in learning more about our Social Media Management Course, you can go here to book in a call with our Admissions Team.
+If you're interested in learning more about our Social Media Management Course, go here to read more about what it entails and what you'll be learning.